jaffarrell/AV-Matlab-SW/AV Matlab_SW_IEEECSM/Readme.txt

 -- allan.m: Implements the Allan variance computation as a function.
 The authors of this function are documented in the header to the file.

--- ASD_plot_generation.m: Given parameters that define a state-space model for the sensor stochastic errors, this function:
+-- ASD_plot_generation_secondorder.m: Given parameters that define a second-order state-space model for the sensor stochastic errors, this function:
 (1) computes the state-space model in continuous-time and converts to discrete-time, (2) simulates that model to produce a stochastic error sequence, (3) computes and plots the ASD.